KaiWu0/Hamiltonian_Transformation/README.md

 Compile Errors:
 1. If you see "No rule to make target `@spin_orb@', needed by `ht.o'.
 Stop."
 That is because the new version of QE changed module name.
-   Open ht.f90 file, search and change "USE spin_orb" to "USE noncollin_module".
+   Open ht.f90 file, search and replace "USE spin_orb" with "USE noncollin_module".

 Run examples:
 1. The examples contain silicon and bi2se3 scripts.